Frequently Asked Questions

 We recommend at a minimum seven changes of clothing and a pair of comfortable rubber-soled shoes.
-All articles should be washed, clearly labeled with resident’s name in permanent ink and entered into the residents’ personal inventory log in the medical chart.
+All articles should be washed, clearly labeled with the resident’s name in permanent ink, and entered into the residents’ personal inventory log in the medical chart.
 Other personal items should be marked or engraved for identification.
 We advise that residents do not keep valuable jewelry or cash in the facility.

 Is there a limit to the number of people who can visit at one time?

 Although we do not have a formal policy stating visitation guidelines, we suggest using the common areas of the facility to meet with your loved one.
 If it is not possible to visit in one of the common areas we suggest a limit of one to three people in a resident room at one time.

 Is there any private space available to use?